physyuanxue/physyuanxue.github.io/_pages/about.md

 ======
 Hi there!
 This is Yuan Xue (薛源), a Ph.D. candidate in physics at The University of Texas at Austin, working with [Matteo Ippoliti](https://matteoippoliti.com/).

-My interests lie in a broad range of topics in theoretical physics.
+My research focuses on the intersections between condensed matter theory, quantum information and high energy theory.
 Currently, I am working on:

 * Open quantum systems, mixed-state phases of matter, and numerical simulations.
 * Quantum error correction code and non-Clifford gate.